jluger356/github-pages-with-jekyll/index.md

 ---
-title: "THis is a website ... now what?"
+title: "So...this is a website ... now what?"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Hey there, glad you've found my website!
+Allow me to introduce myself.
+I am Joe Luger, a senior pursuing a bachelors in aerospace engineering from The State University of New York.